Skip to main content

 Denise believes in the unlimited potential of our students and in the power of our leaders to unleash that potential.
 Prior to her work at CLEE, Denise spent 35 years in public education as a Principal, Curriculum Coordinator, and Teacher.
 She has a Bachelor of Science from Emerson College and Master of Education from Lesley College.
 Denise has two children in college and currently lives at home with her husband.
 She enjoys her children, traveling and time with family.

-Director of Principal Preparation Programs, Facilitator & Coach
+Director of Principal Preparation Programs

 Joe Pirraglia, M.Ed.